saba96/EARL/README.md

 - vLLM support infinite batch size, so technically you can pass entire validation set at once.

 ### Trained Models on HF 🤗
-all the trained models will be provided on Hugging Face 🤗.
-The models will be available at: [URL to be released soon].
+The models including SFT and post-training RL is now available at [EARL model collection on Hugging Face 🤗](https://huggingface.co/collections/mair-lab/earl-68463d983c20ede59af1345a).

 ## Dataset
 ### Dataset on HF 🤗